 Reading Time: 3 minutes

-When it comes to staying balanced, both depression and addiction can throw you off.
-And if you suffer from both, it’s easy for things to get out of hand and quickly spiral out of control.
+When it comes to staying balanced, both depression and addiction can throw you off course.
+If you suffer from both, it’s easy for things to get out of hand and quickly spiral out of control.

-For those who have used drugs or alcohol recreationally before becoming depressed, use often increases with depression, and sometimes to the point of being considered heavy.
-An increase in both the quantity and frequency of drug and alcohol use can lead you to building a tolerance, needing more and more of the substance to get the same high.
-And when this happens, chances are you’re addicted, which complicates depression and its treatment.
+If you used drugs or alcohol recreationally before becoming depressed, your use may increase with depression.
+An increase in both the quantity and frequency of substance use can cause you to build a tolerance.
+This means you’ll need more and more of the substance to get the same high.

-If your drug or alcohol abuse is to the point that you physically don’t feel good when you don’t use, then it’s out of control.
-After a period of drug use, your body becomes dependent on the substance and without it, the body doesn’t function properly and causes withdrawal symptoms.
+If your drug or alcohol abuse is to the point that you don’t feel good when you stop using, then it’s out of control.
+After a long period of drug use, your body becomes dependent on the substance.
+Without it, the body doesn’t function properly, causing withdrawal symptoms.
 These can include the following:

 - Anxiety